Skip to Main Content

 Unsure if you should use a source for your research?

-Check out this nifty acronym.
+Check out this nifty acronym - CRAAP.
 Oh CRAAP!
 I can't tell if this source is credible...